 Manning Family Children's and the LSU Health New Orleans/Stanley S. Scott Cancer Center have been members of the Children's Oncology Group for more than 20 years.
 Click here to learn more >>

 Manning Family Children's also employs a full-time research pharmacist.
 The Office of Clinical research has dedicated administrative and office space for the coordinators that includes a conference room.
-In addition, eight full-time clinical trials coordinators employed by LSU Health and Tulane University conduct pediatric research studies at Children's Hospital facilities.
-The Children's Hospital Clinical Research space is more than 4,000 square feet, and includes 2 -80 freezers, 2 -20 freezers, 2 refrigerated centrifuges, 1 microcentrifuge, and 1 ultraspeed centrifuges including BSL-2 lab space with biosafety cabinets.
+In addition, eight full-time clinical trials coordinators employed by LSU Health and Tulane University conduct pediatric research studies at Manning Family Children's facilities.
+Manning Family Children's Clinical Research space is more than 4,000 square feet, and includes 2 -80 freezers, 2 -20 freezers, 2 refrigerated centrifuges, 1 microcentrifuge, and 1 ultraspeed centrifuges including BSL-2 lab space with biosafety cabinets.

 Manning Family Children's also has an independent Institutional Review Board as well as established IAA agreements with both LSU Health New Orleans and Tulane University School of Medicine.
 Manning Family Children's has a sponsored projects administration and office of grants and contracts to support the on-boarding and implementation of clinical trials.